RayBenefield/dev-xp/docs/rough-roadmapping.md

 Setting up **Babel** every time I want to do a project can be a pain so getting this setup by default will be super nice.

+---

+## Setup DEX worklog

+The philosophies behind **DEX** and having a constantly growing worklog is a powerful tool for people to keep up with a project without subscribing to all of the things around github like issues and pull requests and everything.
+So **DEX** could be a good solution for developers to watch the development of a tool that they care about.
+When a platform is available it should set you up with your account.
+Until then there will be a manual log script like I've been using forever now.